Experience design | Brand Strategy

 In the wake of a contentious political election campaign, Eyedeology is a pop-up "eye exam" hosted on the day of the 2016 US presidential election, designed to challenge ideological assumptions.

 Bernice Wong, Oscar Pipson, Michael Kenney, Kuan Xu, and Sebastian Harmsen

-Project Roles: Research and Strategy lead, Ideation, Copy
+Research and Strategy Lead, Ideation, Copy

-A heated political debate is unlikely to change anyone's mind, but politics isn't as binary as the media portrays.
+The tension surrounding political affiliation and beliefs prevent deeper discussion of critical issues.
+The US is a two-party political system, with Democrats and Republicans in a constant dispute for influence and power.
+But politics isn't as binary as the media portrays.
 While it may often get reduced to "the left" or "the right", the political spectrum is more nuanced.

 When you go to the eye doctor, they check to see if you are seeing properly, and a new prescription can alter the way you see the world.
 We wanted to do the same for political ideologies.

 Eyedeology is an ideological "eye exam" challenging the assumptions we all have about our own idealogical beliefs.We made custom reels for a Viewmaster, where each reel represented a public policy conundrum.

 Topics Included: Censorship in Media, Gender Roles, Income Tax Spending, and Minimum Wage Laws

 Based on their answers, participants received a custom prescription and a pair of new glasses with a cryptic phrase, intended to spark conversation over judgement.

 Political ideologies were selected from the political spectrum, ranged from Anarchy to Fascism.
 Each image represented a different position on the spectrum.
 We chose 5 ideologies to explore that covered both the extremes and included common affiliations.